ickc/bootstrapping-os-environments/suse/README-OpenHPC.md

 ## UEFI

 - Turn off Secure Boot if you need ZFS (or else self-signed the ZFS kernel module later)

+## IPMI

+`ipmitool` commands are skipped in this guide.
+Check the OpenHPC doc for details.

 ## 1.3 Inputs